 Thank you in advance for the dedication and service you are about to provide our community.
-As the future of our profession, the values you will bring forward during this time will have more impact than you may realize.
+You represent a source of hope for our profession, and the values you will bring to your new role will have more impact than you may realize.